Book 2 in the Devil’s West

 But there’s a power deep in the bones of the Territory, and it is neither understandable, nor controllable.
 And when what seems like a natural disaster reveals a terrible new magic, Isobel and Gabriel are left isolated and under attack.

 To stop this new threat, to protect the Territory, to save herself, Isobel must fully embrace the devil’s Bargain she has made…

-Available NOW in hardcover or ebook at the following fine book-shilling establishments….
+Available NOW in paperback or ebook at the following fine book-shilling establishments….

 Praise for THE COLD EYE

 ” [THE COLD EYE is] a fabulous coming-of-age tale of magic and power, set in a conflict-ridden alternative Wild West so vividly evoked that readers will be saddling up to ride along. ”

 “The Cold Eye is a captivating read… smooth and absorbing.
 From page one I was sucked in, thrilled to be stepping back into the Devil’s West.” – B&N SF/F Blog